HPCNow/hpcnow-labs/user-training/11-single-task-tuning.md

 with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

+HPCNow!, hereby disclaims all copyright interest in this document `snow-labs' written by Jordi Blasco.
 -->
+# Hands-On 11: Single Task Tuning

 In this hands-on, we are going to explore potential tuning oportunities in single tasks by using Intel advisor for vectorization and OpenMP parallelization.
 In general, all the codes can take advantage of this exercise, from simple serial applications to complex hybrid MPI+OpenMP applications.